ArmanKhanTech/DailyDoze/README.md

 ### Installation

-1. Clone the repo
+1. Clone this repo
    ```sh
    git clone https://github.com/ArmanKhanTech/DailyDoze.git
    ```
-2. Paste your firebase credentails file in /app.
-Its the one you will download from you firebase console & is named _google-services.json.
+2. Paste your firebase credentails file in _/app_.
+Its the one you will download from you firebase console & is named _google-services.json_.